-Bronagh maintains a private practice in Omagh, Northern Ireland, as a psychotherapist, clinical supervisor, writer and trainer.
+Bronagh maintains a private practice in Omagh, Northern Ireland, as a consultant psychotherapist, clinical supervisor, writer and trainer.
 She has extensive experience teaching and presenting to both national and international audiences.
-Her recent publication Adolescent Psychotherapy - A Radical Relational Approach has received international acclaim.
+Her recent publications include Adolescent Psychotherapy A Radical Relational Approach (Routledge 2019) and Adolescent Configuration Styles, Parenting and Psychotherapy A Relational Perspective (Routledge 2023).